arfire333/adventofcode/2022/day_23/bonus/README.md

 the top level readme.

 ## Running
-Simply run the executable and pass it the filename of the data.
+Simply run the executable.
+If desired pass it the filename to your data.
-Note that the path to the elf is hardcoded and relative to the executable.
-Specifically `resources/elf.png`.
-Running the debug test should handle everything for you using my data.